 The Nikon BLACK X1000 Series is made in the Philippines like most of its counterparts and it is targeted towards the entry-level precision rifle shooter with a limited budget.

 2. Vortex Razor HD LH 3-15×42

-The Razor HD LH 3-15×42 is quite smaller than its older, big brothers from popular Vortex Razor series are.
-Anyway, the new Razor HD LH (High Density, Light Hunter) is made in Japan and featuring 42mm objective glass, it is designed to be a compact and lightweight accessory for your .22-250 rifle.
+The Razor HD LH 3-15×42 is quite smaller than its older, big brothers from the popular Vortex Razor series.
+Anyway, the new Razor HD LH (High Density, Light Hunter) is made in Japan and features 42mm objective glass, it is designed to be a compact and lightweight accessory for your .22-250 rifle.

 Measuring at only 16.5 oz., and featuring 5x power range and high-density extra-low dispersion glass the Razor HD LH could easily become the best varmint scope for .22 250 rifle, particularly for those people who are looking for one of the lightest long-range scopes for their varmint rifle.

 Whereas any minimalist can appreciate keeping down an overall weight of the rifle, the Razor HD features all standards typical for its class.
 The scope body is constructed from a 1-inch single piece of aircraft-grade aluminium, which is argon-filled to take away chances of fogging.

 The waterproof tube is fitted with O-ring seals to prevent moisture and dust from entering the housing.